 Competitors may infringe our issued patents, the patents of our licensors or collaborators or our other intellectual property.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive, time-consuming and unpredictable.
 Any claims we assert against perceived infringers could provoke these parties to assert counterclaims against us alleging that we infringe their patents.
 In addition, in a patent infringement proceeding, a court may decide that a patent of ours or our licensors or collaborators is invalid or unenforceable, in whole or in part, construe the patent's claims narrowly or refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 An adverse result in any litigation proceeding could put one or more of our patents at risk of being or actually invalidated, held unenforceable or interpreted narrowly.
+In addition, the U.S. Supreme Court's June 2024 Loper Bright Enterprises v.
+Raimondo decision, which overturned a long-established doctrine of courts giving deference to administrative agencies' interpretations of statutory language and related rules and regulations, has introduced uncertainty regarding the extent to which courts will exercise independent judgement over the interpretation of patent statutes and regulations in future litigation proceedings involving the enforceability or validity of patents and USPTO regulations, policies, and decisions.
 Even if we successfully assert our patents, a court may not award remedies that sufficiently compensate us for our losses.
 In addition, we may not have sufficient financial or other resources to seek to enforce our patents adequately against perceived infringers, which could have a material and adverse effect on the profitability of our products.